cc1234475/visage/README.md

 [INSTALL USERSCRIPT](userscript/visage.js?raw=1)

-# Workflow to create you own database
+# Create you own database

-## Get a folder with images.
+## Get a folder with images

 using the following folder structure.